EmadQais/ProdLDA-Short-Text/README.md

-# ProdLDA in Python 🚀
+# ProdLDA in Short Text 🚀

 Welcome to ProdLDA, a powerful Python implementation of the ProdLDA algorithm!
 ProdLDA stands for Product of Experts Latent Dirichlet Allocation, a cutting-edge extension of Latent Dirichlet Allocation (LDA) for modeling topic interactions.